Leds or Light Emitting Diodes are in almost every appliance you see. Does your dishwasher have a green light when it is on? That is an led.

 Well, that depends as leds come in a variety of sizes, colors and brightness.

 Some common led sizes are smd or surface mount, 3mm, 5mm, 10mm.
 The most common size for hobbyists is probably 5mm.
+These are all what we call through hole components.
+They can come even smaller as SMD or surface mount components.

 Led brightness is measured in millicandela or MCD for short.
 Leds can range anywhere from 50 mcd all the way to 15,000 mcd for “super bright” leds or even higher.